iconmaster5326/YGOJSON/README.md

 ## Using the YGOJSON API

-The API we use to make the database has facilities for you to load any database you've downloaded and manipulate it using a convientient [Python](https://www.python.org/) API.
+The API we use to make the database has facilities for you to load any YGOJSON database and manipulate it using a convientient [Python](https://www.python.org/) API.
 To get our API from [PyPI](https://pypi.org), you can simply do the following:

 ```bash
 python3 -m pip install ygojson